-This guide explains how these schools differ in size and structure, and how enrollment shapes students’ daily lives.
+This guide explains how these schools differ in size and structure, how enrollment shapes students’ daily lives, and what the numbers mean for families as they build an application list.

 Table of Contents